China’s rapid globalization has created a wealth of opportunities for foreigners, particularly in the fields of translation and interpretation.

 Exposure to Global Projects

-Working on international projects enhances your portfolio.
+Working on international projects enhances your portfolio and provides valuable experience.

 Career Growth Opportunities